 Our phone number in case you get lost or are delayed:

 +44 (0) 1983 28 28 67 (office hours, Mon-Fri)

 +44 (0) 7725 638810 OR +44 (0) 7704778344 (after 5.30pm or weekends)

 *Some of our events may begin in other South Coast locations on occasion, please check your joining instructions for the details of where to meet the boat!

 Over the years we have assessed that if you are coming from another country or just want to get to us early or you are yacht racing, shore-side shelter is very preferable.
-If we are racing we work hard to find accommodation of a good standard at a reasonable rate near to all the ever changing itineraries of the regattas – it could differ each year.
-We go to great lengths to coordinate this for your comfort.
-We do not do this for any other reason and more often than not, we do not own or run the rented accommodation so we act as third parties to assist you in making your sailing event more pleasurable.
+We do not own or run the rented accommodation so we make recommendations only in order to assist you in making your sailing event more pleasurable.

-Please advise us if you are booking into accommodation on shore, whether with us or with a hotel.
-GFS will do everything to ensure that you are back in the right location after the days sailing but cannot be held responsible for your bookings ashore.
+Please advise us if you are booking into accommodation on shore.
+GFS will do everything we can to ensure that you are back in the right location after the days sailing but cannot be held responsible for your bookings ashore.
 We advise customers to inform your chosen accommodation of this possibility.
 Also please be aware that we cannot be held responsible should there be an event where weather and tide may make it impossible to get to your hotel ashore.

 Thank you for choosing to sail with us at Girls for Sail and we hope you have a wonderful time on the water!